Cytkit | Honeychrome

 - Seaborn and Matplotlib for publication-quality graphics

-Samson Rogers has been the main developer so far.
-Thanks to support and advice from many people including Oliver Burton, C. Vant, Lotte Carr, Scott Tasker, Philip Jones, Robyn Pritchard.
+Samson Rogers and Oliver Burton have been the main developers of Honeychrome so far.
+Oliver contributed the AutoSpectral Cleaning and AF functions and many aspects of the spec and usability.
+Thanks to support and advice from many people including C. Vant, Lotte Carr, Scott Tasker, Philip Jones, Robyn Pritchard.

 Roadmap